 In this tutorial, we’re going to learn more about the advanced time intelligence feature in Power BI to compare current sales to the previous best month.
+You may watch the full video of this tutorial at the bottom of this blog.

 This is actually a unique question that was raised at the Enterprise DNA Support Forum.
 And as soon as I heard it, I thought wow!
 We can actually do this in Power BI.